How can Planning Aid England help?

 How does Planning Aid England work?

-Planning Aid England is run by the RTPI.
-For areas in London, the service is delivered by Planning Aid for London, which is an independent charity.
+Planning Aid England is run by the RTPI, which is a registered charity.

 Who volunteers for Planning Aid England?